 Törökul began expressing his doubts, calling people who had been arrested “true patriots of their people.”
-His record of accomplishment prevented party leaders from doing more than removing him from his post and sent him, with his family—by then including Chingiz’s younger siblings Ilgiz and Lyutsia—to Moscow, to pursue higher education, outside of politics.
+His record of accomplishment prevented party leaders from doing anything more than removing him from his post and sending him, with his family—by then including Chingiz’s younger siblings Ilgiz and Lyutsia—to Moscow, to pursue higher education, outside of politics.

 Yet politics followed him.
 Party officials soon labeled Törökul, too, an “enemy of the people.”
 He implored Nagima to save herself and the children by going back to Sheker, where they could take refuge in the mountains.
 Nagima was at a loss.
-According to 81-year-old Roza Aitmatov, Chingiz’s youngest sister, Törökul tried to reassure Nagima.
+According to 81-year-old Roza Aitmatova, Chingiz’s youngest sister, Törökul tried to reassure Nagima.
 “First, I’m not guilty.
 Second, I am well-enough known to the Kyrgyz,” he said, and he promised Nagima he would join them as soon as the situation calmed.

 The next day Törökul watched as they boarded the train.
 Chingiz, then just eight years old, “never forgot the look in his eyes,” says Eldar Aitmatov, the youngest of Chingiz’s three sons and president of the Chingiz Aitmatov International Foundation, based in Bishkek, the capital of Kyrgyzstan.
 “When the train moved, his father ran till the last moment, until he could run no more.
 That was the most tragic moment in [Chingiz’s] life.”